 Select the statement that justifies the dual behaviour of thiosulphate according to the above reactions.

 - Iodine is a stronger oxidant than Bromine.

 - Bromine is a stronger oxidant than iodine.

-- Iodine undergoes reduction and bromine undergo oxidation.
+- Iodine undergoes reduction and bromine undergoes oxidation.

 - Thiosulphate undergoes oxidation and reduction by bromine and iodine, respectively.